jwir3/checkiid/README.md

 through differences in hg commits, but also looks at local files in the repository.

 IV.
+Installation

+Installation of the checkiid script and associated modules is as easy as:

+> sudo python setup.py install

+from within the checkiid source directory.
+You may need administrator privileges, which is why the 'sudo' is used in the above command.
+If you're not running on Linux or Mac OS/X, you should be able to install the package using your normal python installation mechanism.

-How to Use the Script
+V. How to Use the Script

 There are a few steps that need to be performed before you can utilize the checkiid script: